 - Coconut oil: Use for sauteing.
 You can use a vegetable or olive oil as well.

-- Melt the coconut oil in a large saucepan and proceed to saute the onion until translucent (picture 1).
+- Add the olive oil to a large saucepan on medium heat and proceed to saute the onion until translucent.

-- Reduce the heat to low-medium, stir and season with salt, pepper, ground coriander and chilli (picture 3-4)
+- Reduce the heat to low-medium, stir and season with salt, pepper, ground coriander and chilli flakes

 - Remove the pan from the stove.